FAQ

 4. Location & Arrival

-We are located inside Space Yoga Studio.
-If you arrive a little early, you’re welcome to relax in the lobby — Dr. Amanda will come out to get you at your appointment time.
+We are located inside a shared space with Heal Balanced Medicine- the office of Dr. Stacey Foshee, MD.
+If you arrive a little early, you’re welcome to relax in the lobby — Your physical therapist will come out to get you at your appointment time.

 📍Address: